WasmEdge/docs/docs/develop/wasmedge/features.md

 WasmEdge could be seamlessly integrated with the existing cloud-native infra.

-There are several options to manage Wasm apps as "containers" under Kubernetes.
-All options will give you a Kubernetes cluster that runs Linux containers and WasmWasm containers side by side.
+To integrate WasmEdge with your existing cloud-native infrastructure, there are several options available for managing Wasm applications as "containers" under Kubernetes.
+These options enables you to run Linux containers and Wasm containers side by side within a Kubernetes cluster.

-Option #1 is to [use an OCI runtime crun](../deploy/oci-runtime/crun) (the C version of runc — mainly supported by Red Hat). crun decides whether an OCI image is WasmWasm or Linux based on image annotations.
+Option #1 is to [use an OCI runtime crun](../deploy/oci-runtime/crun) (the C version of runc — mainly supported by Red Hat). crun decides whether an OCI image is Wasm or Linux based on image annotations.
 If the image is annotated as wasm32, crun will bypass the Linux container setup and just use WasmEdge to run it.
-Based on crun, we can get the entire Kubernetes stack CRI-O, containerd, Podman, kind, micro k8s, and k8s to work with Wasm images.
+If the image is annotated as wasm32, crun will bypass the Linux container setup and use WasmEdge to run the image.
+By using crun, you can get the entire Kubernetes stack - including CRI-O, containerd, Podman, kind, micro k8s, and k8s - to work with Wasm images.

 Option #2 is to [use a containerd-shim to start Wasm "containers" via runwasi](../deploy/oci-runtime/containerd).
 Basically, containerd could look at the image's target platform.
 It uses runwasi if the image is wasm32 and runc if it is x86 / arm.
-This is the approach behind Docker + Wasm.
+This is the approach used by Docker + Wasm.

 ## Cross Platform

-Wasm is Portable.
-The compiled wasm file could run on different hardware and platforms without any changes.
+Wasm is a portable format that enables compiled wasm files to run seamlessly on different hardware and platforms without requiring any changes.

 WasmEdge supports a wide range of operating systems and hardware platforms.
-It allows WebAssembly applications to be truly portable across platforms.
+It is a high performance wasm runtime that allows WebAssembly applications to be truly portable across platforms.
 It runs on Linux-like systems and microkernels such as the `seL4` real-time system.

 WasmEdge now supports: